Father, son get life for hate crime in Ahmaud Arbery’s death

 The McMichaels armed themselves with guns and used a pickup truck to chase Arbery after he ran past their home on Feb.
 23, 2020.
-Bryan joined the pursuit in his own truck and recorded cellphone video of Travis McMichael shooting Arbery with a shotgun.
+Bryan, a neighbor, joined the pursuit in his own truck and recorded cellphone video of Travis McMichael shooting Arbery with a shotgun.
 The McMichaels told police they suspected Arbery was a burglar, but investigators determined he was unarmed and had committed no crimes.

 Before the Monday sentencings, Arbery's mother, Wanda Cooper-Jones, said that every day she feels every shot fired at her son.